Yes! The

 influenza (flu) virus typically infects between 3% and 11% of the U.S. population every year.
 Most often, it causes symptoms like fever, cough, cold symptoms, muscle aches and fatigue.
 But it can also lead to serious complications like bacterial pneumonia.
 In addition, it can worsen chronic medical conditions like asthma and diabetes.

-Pregnant women and children under the age of 5 are more likely to suffer serious complications from influenza.
+Pregnant people and children under the age of 5 are more likely to suffer serious complications from influenza.
 So, while it's important to get the flu shot each year, it may be even more important while you are pregnant.

-Why can influenza make pregnant women sicker?
+Why can influenza make pregnant people sicker?

-Women undergo changes in how their heart, lungs and immune system works when they are pregnant.
+Pregnant people undergo changes in how their heart, lungs and immune system works when they are pregnant.
 While these changes are normal, they can make them prone to more severe illness with the influenza virus that could require hospitalization.

 Yes!
-In addition to decreasing risk of severe illness, the flu shot provides protection against the flu to their newborn babies who are too young to get the shot.
+In addition to decreasing risk of severe illness, the flu shot provides immune protection against the flu to their newborn babies who are too young to get the shot.

-Is the flu vaccine safe for pregnant women?
+Is the flu vaccine safe while pregnant?

 More information